 BSE Sensex index chart

-Daily technical indicators are in bullish zones, but looking bearish.
-MACD has slipped down to touch its signal line in positive zone.
-ROC has dropped to touch its 10 day MA in positive zone.
-RSI is seeking support from its 50% level.
-Slow stochastic has fallen down from its overbought zone.
+Daily technical indicators are giving mixed signals.
+MACD is rising above its signal line in negative zone.
+ROC is about to cross below its rising 10 day MA and fall back into negative zone.
+RSI is seeking support from its 50% level after briefly rising above it.
+Slow stochastic is falling towards its 50% level.

 NSE Nifty 50 index chart

 The weekly bar chart pattern of Nifty has spent 5 straight weeks below the weekly ‘gap’ formed on the chart in the week ending on Aug 28 ‘15.
 The 20 week and 50 week EMA are falling and the index is trading below them in bear territory.

 However, the index closed more than 900 points above its rising 200 week EMA (not shown).
 That means the long-term bull market is intact, though bears are ruling the chart in the near term.